The Goals of the Early Warning Alert are to:

-*All members of the campus community (students, administrators, secretaries, etc.) located in various venues (classroom, clubs, residence halls, etc.) can alert ESU personnel of student they perceive is struggling.
+*All members of the campus community (faculty, administrators, staff, etc.) located in various venues (classroom, clubs, residence halls, etc.) can alert ESU personnel of student they perceive is struggling.
 Once alerted, please complete the Early Warning Alert form.

 - Submit the Early Alert form to DAEL.
 Once the Early Alert form is received, it will be reviewed and forwarded to the appropriate resource such as the student’s advisor, department chair, and enrollment services.
 When the student’s advisor receives the alert, they should contact the student to meet as soon as possible.

 When should I start the Early Warning Alert Form?

 Early intervention is best done as soon as the problem is recognized.
 By identifying struggling and potentially struggling students as early in the semester as possible, it allows more time to assess the students’ options.

 What will happen to my referral?

 The Department of Academic Enrichment and Learning (DAEL) will track the students that have been identified.
 If you have questions, please contact ext.
 3492.

 Types of Early Warning Issues

 Missed Classes: Student has a high number of absences at any point during the semester.
 You are concerned that a student has stopped attending your class.

 Habitually Late: Student is frequently and/or disruptively late on a consistent basis.